navarroaxel/navarroaxel.github.io/blog/openssh-8-8.md

 This should not be a problem unless you are connecting to a server using the weak `ssh-rsa` public key algorithm for host authentication.

-💡 If you're using the version 8.7 or a previous one, you can test your remote hosts, like a GitLab server, or a cloud server using:
+💡 If you're using the version 8.7 or a previous one, you can test your remote hosts like a GitLab or a cloud server using:

 ```bash
 ssh -oHostKeyAlgorithms=-ssh-rsa user@host
 ```

-If the connection fails that means that the signature algorithm is not compatible with the default configuration of OpenSSH 8.8.
+If the connection fails, that means that the signature algorithm is not compatible with the default configuration of OpenSSH 8.8.

 ## Enabling the week signature